-

 For instance, inventory tables are updated frequently whenever an order is processed.
 If you need the latest inventory data in a system, you can set up a CDC layer on the inventory table alone.

-CDC ingestion pipelines are suitable for capturing data from dynamic tables.
+CDC ingestion pipelines are good for capturing data from dynamic tables.

 How does data ingestion work?